chieftools/docs/src/pages/accountchief/index.md

 ### Username and password

-With Chief Tools your username is your e-mail adddress, you can change the e-mail address used in your [profile](https://account.chief.app/account/profile) if required.
+With Chief Tools your username is your e-mail adddress, you can change the e-mail address used in your {% external-link href="https://account.chief.app/account/profile?rel=chiefdocs" %}profile{% /external-link %} if required.

-You can also update your password from your [account](https://account.chief.app/account/password) page.
+You can also update your password from your {% external-link href="https://account.chief.app/account/password?rel=chiefdocs" %}account{% /external-link %} page.

 ### Two-factor